nsadili/site_wm2_2022_spring_as1/README.md

 Dear students,

 In this assignment, you need to submit your first JSP file.
-If requires additional reading and practicing.
+It requires additional reading and practicing.
 The requirements are simple:

 <h4> JSP related: </h4>
 <ul>